 | |

-Funchoza – A Korean Cold Noodle Salad
+Funchoza Recipe: Cold Korean-Uzbek Noodle Salad

 A vibrant bowl of funchoza salad with glass noodles, thinly sliced bell peppers, carrots, and cucumbers, garnished with sesame seeds and fresh herbs, served in a white dish.
 The dish looks fresh and colorful, perfect as a light meal or side.